avc-adelaide/bellhoppe/README.md

 # Changes

 * See docs/CHANGES.md for University of California changes to the code
-* See docs/at_index.htm for historic changes
+* See docs/at_index.htm for changes by the Acoustics Toolbox team

-# Installation
+# Source build

 ## Mac

 Use Homebrew to install `gfortran`:

     brew install gfortran

+The Makefile should automatically set up the correct compiler flags, in which case run:

+    make
+    make install

+This will install binaries `bellhop(3d).exe` into the `./bin` directory, which should be added via your standard shell configuration.
+The Makefile message outputs an example of how to do this for a `.zshrc` setup.

 ## Linux